top of page

 Can I submit more than one screenplay?

 Yes!
 And kudos to you for having multiple projects ready!
 Just make sure to complete a separate submission on Coverfly for each distinct screenplay you'd like to submit.
-For example, if you're submitting as a writing team, any member of the writing team who is of South Asian descent can also submit a different project under their own name.
 NOTE: this may mean paying additional submission fees if you're submitting after our No Fee Deadline, and you may NOT submit the same project multiple times.

 Can I apply with one screenplay and workshop a different project during the Lab?